IFRS 12 paras B12-B18, disclosures for material joint ventures and associates and summary for immaterial JVs and associates

 VdSA

-On May 5, 2023, following approval by the Brazilian antitrust authority CADE on April 13, 2023, ArcelorMittal formed the joint venture Ventos de Santo Antônio Comercializadora de Energia S.A. (“VdSA”) with Casa dos Ventos, one of Brazil’s largest developers and producers of renewable energy projects, to develop a 554 MW wind power project, with ArcelorMittal holding a 55% stake and Casa dos Ventos holding the remaining 45%.
-The project Ventos de Santo Antonio aims to secure and decarbonize a considerable proportion of the Company’s wholly-owned subsidiary ArcelorMittal Brazil’s future electricity needs through a 20-year power purchasing power agreement starting on January 1, 2026.
+S.A. (“VdSA”) with Casa dos Ventos, one of Brazil’s largest developers and producers of renewable energy projects, developing a 554 MW wind power project, with ArcelorMittal holding a 55% stake and Casa dos Ventos holding the remaining 45%.
+The project Ventos de Santo Antonio aims to secure and decarbonize a considerable proportion of the Company’s wholly-owned subsidiary ArcelorMittal Brazil’s future electricity needs through a 20 years power purchasing power agreement starting on January 1, 2026.
 Through the agreement, both ArcelorMittal and Casa dos Ventos are guaranteed equal board representation and participation in all significant financial and operating decisions.
 The Company has therefore determined that VdSA is a joint venture subject to joint control as it does not control the entity, even though it holds a 55% interest.
 The Company accounted for its investment in VdSA under the equity method.

 Tameh

 Following the occurrence of a deadlock situation, both Tauron and ArcelorMittal had the ability to exercise a put option right, allowing each partner to sell its shares to the other one.
 As per the shareholders’ agreement, the declaration of acceptance of an offer that is submitted first shall prevail.
 ArcelorMittal successfully served its declaration on Tauron on January 2, 2024.
 Tauron challenged this assertion and in October 2024, ArcelorMittal was served with a request for arbitration filed by Tauron (see note 9.3).
+In 2025 the Company recognized a 81 impairment loss (see note 2.6) and accordingly discloses the joint venture with other investments not individually material (see note 2.4.3).

 Borçelik